Machine Learning Detection of Lithium Plating in Lithium-ion Cells: A Gaussian Process Approach: INTRODUCTION

 In this work, we propose a Gaussian Process (GP) framework for lithium plating detection by modeling the charge–voltage relationship $Q(V)$ as a GP, directly using the charging voltage curve as input.
-A key property of GPs is that their derivatives are themselves GPs and remain jointly distributed with the original process \cite{rasmussen_gaussian_2005, solak_derivative_2002}.
+A key property of GPs is that their derivatives are still GPs and remain jointly distributed with the original process \cite{rasmussen_gaussian_2005, solak_derivative_2002}.
 As a result, $dQ/dV$ can be inferred analytically and probabilistically from the GP posterior, without resorting to ad hoc numerical differencing.
-Compared to the widely adopted filtering–differentiation methods for $dQ/dV$ analysis, such as the Savitzky–Golay (SG) filter \cite{savitzky_smoothing_1964}, the GP approach offers several advantages: (i) GP inference provides a principled treatment of measurement noise, where the hyperparameters (such as the length-scale representing smoothing window and variance representing noise level in data) are self-learned from data, while the traditional filtering approach requires manual tuning of window length and filtering parameters; (ii) GP derivatives are obtained in closed form, thereby avoiding the variance amplification inherent to finite differencing; and (iii) The GP framework yields not only point estimates of $dQ/dV$ but also credible intervals, enabling explicit quantification of uncertainty in peak detection.
+Compared to the widely adopted filtering–differentiation methods for $dQ/dV$ analysis, such as the Savitzky–Golay (SG) filter \cite{savitzky_smoothing_1964}, the GP approach offers several advantages: (i) GP inference provides a principled treatment of measurement noise, where the hyperparameters are self-learned from data, while the traditional filtering approach requires manual tuning of window length and filtering parameters; (ii) GP derivatives are obtained in closed form, thereby avoiding the variance amplification inherent to finite differencing; and (iii) GP yields not only point estimates of $dQ/dV$ but also credible intervals, enabling explicit quantification of uncertainty.
 The probabilistic nature of GPs further makes the method naturally extensible to online detection and adaptive control, where uncertainty-aware decision making is critical.
-We then build a peak-detection routine with confidence intervals that uses derivative structure and uncertainty bands to distinguish plating-related features from graphite/cathode staging.
-We demonstrate the method under fast-charge and low-temperature conditions across baseline (no-plating) and plating datasets, showing that GP-based solution improves sensitivity and reliability in the presence of sensor noise.
+We demonstrate the method under fast-charge and low-temperature conditions across no-plating and plating datasets, showing the sensitivity and reliability of GP-based solution in the presence of sensor noise.